Glass Fishing Floats are the Perfect Island Treasure! -

 Original European or Japanese fishing floats are increasingly rare discoveries, collector's items that become more valuable with the passing of time.

-Many people dream of finding one of these rare fishing floats, treasure hunting along the beaches of Georgia.
-The floats were used by fishermen from Asia and Europe to float their nets.
+Many people dream of finding one of these rare fishing floats while treasure hunting along the beaches of Georgia.
+The floats were used in the early 1900s by fishermen from Asia and Europe to float their nets.

 Sometimes, the fishing floats would work their way loose from the nets and drift away, only to wash up years later, antique treasure on some far-flung beach, waiting for beachcombers to find them.